donejs/donejs/docs/features.md

 ### iOS, Android, and Desktop Builds

 Write your application once, then run it natively on every device and operating system.
-You can make iOS, Android, and desktop builds of your DoneJS application with no extra effort, expanding your potential audience without having to build separate applications.
+You can make iOS, Android, and desktop builds of your DoneJS application with no extra effort.

 <img src="./static/img/desktop-mobile.gif" />
 _Our DoneJS Chat App running as a OS X desktop app and inside an iOS emulator._

 #### How it works

-For iOS and Android builds, DoneJS integrates with [Apache Cordova](https://cordova.apache.org/) to generate an "app" version that is ready to be uploaded to the App Store/Google Play.
+For iOS and Android builds, DoneJS integrates with [Apache Cordova](https://cordova.apache.org/) to generate a mobile app that is ready to be uploaded to Apple's App Store or Google Play.

 For native desktop applications, DoneJS integrates with [NW.js](https://github.com/nwjs/nw.js) to create an native OSX, Windows, or Linux application.